Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 }
 ```

-We can notice that this task definition contains a Fluent Bit image provided by AWS and it is using FireLens as the log driver.
-Also, we can notice that Fluent Bit is configured to stream logs into CloudWatch.
-We may ask, why would we need Fluent Bit in this case, since AWS can transfer container logs to CloudWatch by default.
-Before integrating with a third-party consumer, it would be easier to validate the whole log routing with CloudWatch.
-Moreover, the CloudWatch plugin can provide cross-account logging, which we won't use at the moment.
+We can see that this task definition includes a Fluent Bit image provided by AWS and uses FireLens as the log driver.
+Additionally, Fluent Bit is configured to stream logs to CloudWatch.
+One might ask why Fluent Bit is needed, given that AWS can transfer container logs to CloudWatch by default.
+Before integrating with a third-party consumer, it is easier to validate the entire log routing process with CloudWatch.
+Moreover, the CloudWatch plugin supports cross-account logging, though we won’t be using that feature at the moment.

 The Terraform equivalent of the task definition would be the following: